sinned/wordpress-heroku/README.md

 So, I've included the <a href="http://wordpress.org/plugins/amazon-s3-and-cloudfront/">Amazon S3 for Wordpress with Cloudfront</a> plugin to handle uploads -- to use, enable the Plugin and set it up with your AWS S3 credentials.

-Also -- email from the server does not seem to work from Heroku, so I've included the <a href="http://wordpress.org/extend/plugins/wpmandrill/">wpmandrill</a> plugin that sends out all wordpress emails through the Mandrill Email API, which I love.
-I've also included the Mailgun plugin, which is just as good.